Harry Manning: WWII service

 In July 1940 the United States had not yet entered WWII and was considered a neutral country.
 Manning was on the bridge of the liner Washington, off the coast of Europe, when a German U-boat surfaced and immediately signaled for him to abandon ship, which would then be torpedoed.
 Manning's replies identified his ship as flying the neutral United States flag.
-While the messages were relayed Manning ordered his passengers and crew to lifeboat stations.
+While the messages were relayed, Manning ordered his passengers and crew to lifeboat stations.
 The U‐boat commander eventually told him to proceed, adding “thought you were another vessel.”

 Manning was made captain of the America (which replaced the 1905 vessel by that name) but his tenure was cut short when the United States Lines ended all commercial service and its ships were refitted for war time transport.
-When the United States officially entered WWII in 1941 Manning went on active duty in the Navy.
+When the United States officially entered WWII in 1941, Manning went on active duty in the Navy.
 As a Navy Reserve Lieutenant Commander he served on the Washington, now the troop ship Mount Vernon.
 In 1942 he was promoted to Commander and captain of the training ship American Navigator.
-Later in the war he was superintendent of the US Maritime Service training stations at Huntington, and Hoffman Island, and Avalon.
+Later in the war he was superintendent of the US Maritime Service training stations at Huntington, Hoffman Island, and Avalon.

 Postwar and the Blue Riband

-At the end of the war Manning returned to the United States Lines.
-He was named Commodore and resumed his duties as master of the America after that vessel's return to commercial passenger service.
+At the end of the war, Manning returned to the United States Lines.
+He was named Commodore and resumed his duties as master of the America after the vessel returned to commercial passenger service.

-In March 1952 the new flagship United States was nearing completion and the United States Lines made the formal announcement of Manning as her master.
+In March 1952, the new flagship United States was nearing completion and the United States Lines made the formal announcement of Manning as her master.
 Manning was already preparing for her first crossing in 1951 when he met with representatives from the ship's designers and the US Lines in his captain's quarters on the America.
 They were already considering breaking the transatlantic speed record for the Blue Riband and discussed how far the ship should be pushed on her first voyage.
 The maiden crossing began at noon on July 3, 1952.
 The publicity over the new ship and the secrecy over her speed fed speculation that the ship would try for the eastbound speed record.
 When asked by reporters on board Manning coyly replied, "If the ship makes a record, I can't help that."
 The first day out the ship was averaging 34 knots.
 The weather deteriorated July 4–5 with heavy fog and choppy seas, but the ship still averaged 35 knots.
 When the ship passed Bishop's Rock, the traditional Blue Riband finish point, on the morning of July 7 her exact crossing time was 3 days, 10 hours, and 40 minutes.
 Manning followed his plan to use a bit more power each day: 34.11 knots, 35.60, 36.17 and then 36.21.